tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/misc.md

 Random thoughts:

-1. For a mathematician or computer scientist who masters algorithm/optimization/game theory, what could be some reasons to not apply the optimal strategy when solving daily tasks?
-The assumption is that, if we can convert a daily task into a single-objective optimization problem, we consider the objective as THE goal.
-But sometimes, the objective needs a decent enough justification, which is not easier than solving the problem itself.
-Next, if we resort to multi-objective optimization, things get more interesting, and at the same time, more complex.
-In this case, if the task is trivial, we probably want to spend more time on non-trivial parts of our lives, or at least don't miss the beautiful part.
+1. For someone who knows optimization, what are some reasons to not apply the optimal strategy when solving daily tasks?
+First, the assumption is that, if we can convert a task into a single variable optimization problem, we consider the objective as THE goal.
+But the objective needs a reasonable justification, which is not easier than solving the problem.

+Second, if we resort to multivariable optimization, things get more interesting, in which case we could handle some trade-offs between different metrics.
+However, if the task is trivial, we probably want to spend more time on other beautiful parts of our lives.